 - Measuring cups and spoons

 Easy, right?
-See below for more tips to make the best ube halaya every time.
+See below for more tips and FAQs to make the best ube halaya every time.

 Grated ube or mashed ube — which is better